miohtama/django-bitcoin-example/README.rst

 django-bitcoin example project
 ================================

-This proejct shows how to use `django-bitcoin to receive and send money in your Python + Django application <https://github.com/kangasbros/django-bitcoin>`_.
+This project shows how to use `django-bitcoin to receive and send money in your Python + Django application <https://github.com/kangasbros/django-bitcoin>`_.

 It shows how to create a bitcoin wallet, accept incoming bitcoins and then spend them.
 This all is done interactively from the command line and Python prompt.